My AIR CONDITIONER LEAKING WATER? HERE’S WHY & HOW TO FIX IT?

 Over 100 million homes in the United States have air conditioning.
 For the most part, they’re scattered over the southern part of the country where the heat rises to its hottest.
 In some cases, many (HVAC systems) Air conditioners leaking water inside and outside from their units due to their excessive use.

-Water leaking out of any from AC is never a good thing.
-Read on to learn more about what makes your AC leak and what you can do to stop it?
+Of course, you do!
+Water leaking out of any electronic device is never a good thing.
+Read on to learn more about what makes your AC leak and what you can do to stop it.

 Why Is Your Air Conditioner Leaking Water?